 I couldn’t come up with something better.
 Can’t wait to read the “revisiting” 🙂

 Thanks for voting anyway!
-Maria, there are absolutely nooooooooo signs of Arsenicum here.
-Except for the desire for sips of water.
+Maria, there are absolutely nooooooooo signs of Arsenicum in this case!
+(Except for the desire for sips of water.)
 But there’s no prostration, no desperate need for company, no tossing and turning, no moaning and groaning….
+You’ve probably seen by now that the remedy is Veratrum.
 And now, it’s time to count our winners.

 Mom, we don’t have any winners!

 Oh.
 Well, that is unfortunate.
 I guess I can play my favorite song by The Eagles then: “I Can’t Tell You Why” (there are no winners): Glenn Frey on keyboards, Timothy B. Schmidt on lead.